cookieisaac/nntp-agent/Readme.md

 Git requires that you handle merges yourself, because a merge may lead to conflicts.

-Q:I made a few changes on Github and then I made a few change in local.
+### Q:I made a few changes on Github and then I made a few change in local.
 How do I push my local change to a updated Github?

-A: As suggested [here](https://githowto.com/resolving_conflicts), open the conlicted file, manually resolve the following part
+**A**: As suggested [here](https://githowto.com/resolving_conflicts), open the conlicted file, manually resolve the following part

 ```
 <<<<HEAD